rishabhaskar2304/Insta_Hashtag_PBFS/README.md

 > You can query a maximum of 30 unique hashtags within a 7 day period.

 and that is exactly why the Breadth-First-Search has to be prioritized for better results.
-But you can change `api_call_limit` variable in the script according to yourneed and weekly limit left.
+But you can change `api_call_limit` variable in the script according to your need and weekly limit left.

 I have equally distributed priority contribution among likes associated with each hashtag, number of occurences of the hashtag and minimum rank(position of hashtag in the top-media page) in the search.